JestMeow/Bliding-Staf/README.md

 # Documentation (WIP)
 Once you have successfully imported the script in the form of a behaviour pack, you can activate it to a world.
 Make sure that Beta's APIs is activated on the experiments.
 - I recommend enabling content log files and content log GUI while using this addon.
 That way, you can know if the addon is working or not.
-- If content log files and content log GUI is enabled, once loading the world, the script will greet you with a message of "Working!".
+- If content log files and content log GUI is enabled, once loading the world, the script will greet you with a message of "Working...".
 If it did not greet you, then one of these factors might be the reason:
 - - You did something wrong with the installation
   - You did not turn on Beta's APIs on the experiments
   - You installed the wrong version